bwinnacott/WGCNA_pipeline/README.md

 ## Running_WGCNA

-To generate co-expression modules using WGCNA, follow the [WGCNA module generation tutorial](https://github.com/2020-bgmp/group-projects-invivo-fall-project/blob/master/WGCNA/WGCNA_module_generation.Rmd).
+To generate co-expression modules using WGCNA, follow the [WGCNA Module Generation Tutorial](https://github.com/2020-bgmp/group-projects-invivo-fall-project/blob/master/WGCNA/WGCNA_module_generation.Rmd).
 Make sure to adjust the following parameters to suit the needs of your analysis:

 Parameter Name | Explanation
 ------------ | -------------